intel/tsffs/docs/HarnessingUEFISimple.md

 ## Fuzz the Harnessed Target

+If you aren't familiar with [`cargo`](https://doc.rust-lang.org/cargo/), it is the Rust package manager and general utility tool for running and managing *crates*, which is Rust's name for packages.
+We will use it to build and run our project.

 The easiest way to run this fuzzer is by passing `--manifest-path` to `cargo run`.
 This lets us run the fuzzer from anywhere, but avoids the need to install it in your `PATH`.